 Instead of the outdoor lights, place a wreath on your door.

-We hang our stockings as decorations instead of only hanging them on Christmas Eve.
+We also hang our stockings as decorations the entire month instead of only hanging them on Christmas Eve.

 A holiday bunting is an easy to store solution to holiday decorating.